By Sara Messenger of the Bradley Stoke in Bloom group.

-Small Garden first prize is an engraved glass trophy to keep, a framed certificate, a gold medal engraved with the winner’s name, a bottle of bubbly and a £20 garden voucher donated by Almondsbury Garden Centre.
+1st prizes were a personalised glass trophy to keep, a framed certificate, an engraved gold medal and a £25 garden voucher donated by Almondsbury Garden Centre.

-Small Garden 2nd prize is an engraved glass trophy to keep, a framed certificate, a gold medal engraved with the winner’s name, a bottle of bubbly and a £10 garden voucher donated by Almondsbury Garden Centre.
+2nd prizes were a personalised glass trophy to keep, a framed certificate, an engraved silver medal and a £10 garden voucher donated by Almondsbury Garden Centre.

 Prize winners: Large Garden

-4th: Alisa & Richard Aquilina (A: Juniper Way)
+- 3rd: Alisa & Richard Aquilina (C: Juniper Way)

 Runners-up: Large Garden (in alphabetical order)